poliorcetics/cargo-intraconv/README.md

                                                        # links to ignore
 ```

 It is possible to give multiple paths to files or directories.
+When searching
+exact paths, `cargo-intraconv` will use the crate name given with `-c`.
+For
+directories it will try to find the crate name in a `Cargo.toml`, falling back
+to the default of `-c` if the name cannot be transformed to a valid Rust
+identifier.

 > Note: `intraconv` will accept any file, no just `.rs` ones: you can use it
 > on markdown files that are included as docs in Rust files for example.